How to Use The London Tube Like a PRO!

 And remember, worst case scenario, you end up at the wrong station.
 So what?
 You’re still in London and you’ve got no where important to be (assuming you’re on holiday).
 Ask a station employee for help, or just put your destination in Transport for London or Google Maps and try again!

-If you’re visiting London (don’t lie, I know you are, you just read this post!), check out my best and most perfect 4 day London Itinerary!
+If you’re visiting London (I know you are, you just read this post!), check out my best and most perfect 4 day London Itinerary!

 Pin this!